Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Crossing time and Lifetime

-Below, we estimate the crossing time $T_c$ and lifetime $\tau$ using the analysis presented in the companion paper \cite{gravTunn}.
+Below, we estimate the crossing time $T_c$ and lifetime $\tau$ using the results of \cite{gravTunn}.
 We briefly recall the setup and main results of that work.
 The area data $\omega_\ell$ and 3d normal data $\vec{k}_{\ell\nn}$ are assumed to be Regge--like \cite{barrett_asymptotic_2009}.
 This means that $\omega_\ell$ and $\vec{k}_{\ell\nn}$ specify a piecewise flat geometry for the 4d simplicial triangulation dual to the 2--complex $\mathcal{C}$.
 We emphasize that this assumption does not involve the embedding data $\zeta_\ell$.
 It implies that there exists a critical point for the partial amplitude of equation \eqref{eq:partialAmp}, which corresponds to a classical discrete \emph{intrinsic} geometry.
 The intrinsic geometry specified by $\omega_\ell$ and $\vec{k}_{\ell\nn}$ may be Lorentzian, 4d Euclidean or degenerate.
 The latter case corresponds to 4--simplices with vanishing four--volume.

 The main result in \cite{gravTunn} is that for a transition amplitude as in \eqref{eq:transAmpli} and for given spin data $\delta_\ell$, 3d normal data $k_{\ell\nn}$ and embedding data $\zeta_\ell$ that satisfy \eqref{eq:boostTruncation}, we have the estimate